elixir-geolix/geolix/README.md

 otherwise the return value will be `:ok`.
 Running `load_database/1` on an already configured database will reload/replace it.

+If you want to forcefully reload all database configured in the application environment you can use `Geolix.reload_databases/0` to do so.
+This uses an internal `GenServer.cast/2` so a slight delay will occur.

 #### Configuration (Remote Files)